adlnet/xAPI-Spec/xAPI.md

 cannot be logically changed or deleted.
 This immutability of statements is a key factor in enabling the distributed nature of Experience API.
 However, not all statements are perpetually valid once they have been issued.
 Mistakes or other factors could require that a previously made statement is marked as invalid.
-This is called "voiding a statement" and the reserved verb “http://adlnet.gov/expapi/verbs/voided" is used for this purpose.
+This is called "voiding a statement" and the reserved Verb “http://adlnet.gov/expapi/verbs/voided" is used for this purpose.

 ###### Requirements